 Your emails contain a great deal of sensitive information about your identity.
 If you’re concerned about your online privacy, you should encrypt your inbox and messages to prevent unauthorized third parties from accessing them.
-As with all online content, the best way to protect your emails is to encrypt them with the gold standard of email encryption: end-to-end encryption (E2EE).
+As with all online content, the best way to protect your emails is to encrypt them with the gold standard of email encryption: end-to-end encryption (E2EE)(new window).

 There are many ways to encrypt your emails using end-to-end encryption, with varying levels of difficulty and security.
 The best method for you to use to encrypt an email depends on the email service you and your recipient are using and the level of technical know-how you can employ.